 This review covers the new and beautifully designed Meze Audio Advar which is a single 10.2 mm dynamic driver universal IEM.
 It is priced at $699.

-Disclaimer: The Meze Audio Advar sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank Meze for this opportunity.

 To learn more about Meze Audio products previously on Headfonics you can click here.

 Note, that this article follows our latest scoring guidelines which you can read up on here.

 The Meze Audio Advar is a powerful, and potent single dynamic driver IEM.
 This is a full-bodied, unapologetically fun IEM that caters to both sides of the audiophile aisle; the fun-chasers and the clarity-seekers.